 Taxonomies are groupings of posts based on a common relation.
 In Ghost, this is always defined by the post’s author or tag

-Unlike collections, posts can appear in multiple taxonomies and the URL of the post is not affected by which taxonomies are applied.
+Unlike collections, posts can appear in multiple taxonomies, and the post’s URL is not affected by which taxonomies are applied.

 Taxonomies are structured like this: